Academic Regulations and General Information

 Grade Appeal Procedure

-If the student feels that the scoring and/or grading of an individual quiz, examination or assignment is in error, she/he should call it to the attention of the instructor of the course immediately upon receipt of the grade.
+If students feel that the scoring and/or grading of an individual quiz, examination or assignment is in error, they should call it to the attention of the instructor of the course immediately upon receipt of the grade.

-A student may appeal a final grade received in a course if the student believes the grade to be in error.
-The student is expected to exhaust all possibilities of resolving the problem with the instructor.
-If this does not lead to resolution, the student may initiate, in writing, a formal appeal of the grade to the chairperson of the department.
-The student’s written request must state the reason he/she believes the grade should be changed.
-The chairperson reserves the right to meet with the student and instructor separately and/or together.
-The chairperson will make a final decision regarding the grade appeal.
-The student can appeal the decision of the chairperson to the dean of the College of Health Sciences.
+Students may appeal a final grade received in a course if they believe the grade to be in error.
+Students are expected to exhaust all possibilities of resolving the problem with the instructor.
+If this does not lead to resolution, students may initiate, in writing, a formal appeal of the grade to the chairperson of the department.
+Students' written requests must state the reason they believe the grade should be changed.
+The chairperson reserves the right to meet with students and instructors separately and/or together.
+The chairperson makes the final decision regarding the grade appeal.
+Students can appeal the decision of the chairperson to the dean of the College of Health Sciences.
 No level of appeal is available beyond the dean.
-No formal request for a grade appeal will be given consideration if the request is submitted later than the final day officially scheduled for the removal of incomplete grades, approximately four weeks after the beginning of the academic term immediately following the term in which the grade was assigned.
+No formal request for a grade appeal is given consideration if the request is submitted later than the deadline to appeal a grade, as indicated in the University Academic Calendar.

 Independent Study Courses

 Independent study courses (4995/7995) may be taken in the College of Health Sciences.
 The purpose of these courses is to provide an independent, guided study experience for qualified students.
-A student must be in good academic standing in the College of Health Sciences.
-The purpose of an independent study course is to allow the student to pursue topics and issues in a course and/or a legitimate course of study for which no regularly scheduled course is offered.
-Permission and approval is contingent on the approval of the research proposal, the faculty’s willingness to accept the proposal and to work with the student for the duration of the course.
+Students must be in good academic standing in the College of Health Sciences.
+The purpose of an independent study course is to allow students to pursue topics and issues in a course and/or a legitimate course of study for which no regularly scheduled course is offered.
+Permission and approval is contingent on the approval of the research proposal, the faculty’s willingness to accept the proposal and to work with students for the duration of the course.
 All independent study courses must have written approval from the instructor, department chairperson and assistant dean.
+Some majors may limit the number of credits from independent study work that can apply towards major and/or minor requirements.
 The form required to request the Independent Study is located on the Marquette Central academic forms website.

 Transfer Credit Policy